 apprehension and a firm desire to be elsewhere, but this feeling was what Aunt Alexandra called being "spoiled."

-furnish with a preface or introduction
+furnish with an introduction

 She had a curious habit of